 At John Foy & Associates, we have been helping people with herniated discs and other back injuries for more than two decades.
 Our firm’s mission is to help people get the financial recovery they deserve for their injuries.
 We only represent injured people—never insurance companies.
 Let our experienced personal injury lawyers give you a free consultation to discuss your injuries and the options available to you.
 Call us at (404) 400-4000 and get your free consultation today.

 A herniated disc (also known as a “slipped disc” or “ruptured disc”) is a spine injury.
 Your spine is made up of a stack of bones, called vertebrae.
 There are cushiony discs between the vertebrae.
 These discs are harder on the outside, but they have a soft center, like a jelly donut.

 When there’s a tear in the exterior of the disc, some of the interior “jelly” can squeeze out.
 This is a herniated disc.

 A herniated disc may cause irritation to nearby nerves, leading to pain and discomfort.
-Common symptoms of herniated discs include:
+According to the Mayo Clinic, common symptoms of herniated discs include:

 - Pain in your arms or legs.
 The location of your pain will depend on where the herniated disc is located.
-If it’s in your lower back, you may feel pain in your thigh, calf and buttocks.
-But if the disc is in your neck, you may feel intense pain in your arm and shoulder.
-You may feel shooting pain when you sneeze, cough or change positions.
+If it’s in your lower back, for example, you may feel pain in your thigh, calf, and buttocks.

 - Numbness and tingling.
 You may feel numbness and tingling in the parts of the body that the irritated nerves connect to.